Cris-Mur/BasicAPI/src/application/README.md

 # [Application](./index.js)
+The Application is a Entity that lives into Event Loop of Nodejs runtime.

-We need understand NodeJS, and his Runtime Engine, that makes that "The Event Loop" exist.
+First we needs understand NodeJS, and his Runtime Engine, that makes that "The Event Loop" exist.

 ```Text
           The Event Loop